sedouard/TCDisruptAPIs/README.md

 git remote add origin https://github.com/sedouard/APIsFastMonaco.git
 ```

-Now we created our production site for a reason.
+Now, we created our production site for a reason.
 This will be your production site which can run continuous integration deployments.
-You can share this server with your friends.
+You can share this server with your friends!

 Go to your production website dashboard and click **Set up deployment from source control**: